open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 ### ☆ ☆ Provide machine-readable data about contracts

-<span class="lead">Provide machine-readable datasets that contain key information recommended in the Open Contracting Data Standard.</span>
+Provide machine-readable datasets that contain key information recommended in the Open Contracting Data Standard.

 An example of publication at this level would involve providing a downloadable CSV file of contract information extracted from an existing database seeking to use, or map to, field names and data structures recommended by OCDS wherever possible.